Azure/azure-service-operator/docs/hugo/content/guide/breaking-changes/breaking-changes-v2.9.0.md

 # DelegatedManagedIdentityResourceId is now a secret

-The RoleAssignment property `.spec.DelegatedManagedIdentityResourceId` has been changed from a string to a SecretReference and renamed to `.spec.DelegatedManagedIdentityResourceReference`.
+The RoleAssignment property `.spec.delegatedManagedIdentityResourceId` has been changed from a string to a SecretReference and renamed to `.spec.delegatedManagedIdentityResourceReference`.

 We try to avoid breaking changes, but in this case, allowing raw passwords in the spec is a security problem and as such we've decided to make a break to correct this issue.